 If at any time after the end of the 2 consecutive zero entitlement years the individual or their partner received a social security pension, a social security benefit, a service pension, veteran payment or income support supplement they will be excepted from non-entitlement.
 This exception continues to apply even if the individual or their partner has since ceased to be in receipt of any income support payments.

-Example: Mary has nil FTB entitlement for both 2009-10 and 2010-11, therefore she is non-entitled from 1 July 2012.
-On 1 September 2012, Mary is granted an income support payment.
-Mary will be exempt from non-entitlement from 1 July 2012 given she has received an income support payment after the end of the 2 years of non-entitlement.
+Example: Mary has nil FTB entitlement for both 2019-20 and 2020-21, therefore they are non-entitled from 1 July 2022.
+On 1 September 2022, Mary is granted an income support payment.
+Mary will be exempt from non-entitlement from 1 July 2022 given they have received an income support payment after the end of the 2 years of non-entitlement.

 Act reference: FA(Admin)Act section 32AI Exception-income support payments